mainmatter/trash-in-treasure-out/text.md

 ```

 There you go!
 With that, we've ensured that once our `PaymentInfo` is
-instatiated, it'll be quite hard to accidentally leak its contents.
+instantiated, it'll be quite hard to accidentally leak its contents.
 Completely
 hiding the payment info from everything would make it rather unuseful, but at
 least we can't accidentally log them or send them in a response, preventing a
 very likely cause of leaking information.